errplane/errplane-ios/README.md

 Reporting
 ---------
 Errplane allows you to report any amount of useful numeric and context relevant data that can be used for analyzing performance and usage of your application.
 There are six methods used for reporting - use the methods that make the most sense for your application.
-For each reporting method, the name passed in to the `[Errplane time]` selectors must be < 250 characters.
+For each reporting method, the name passed in to the `[Errplane report]` selectors must be < 250 characters.
 The following are simple examples for each method:

     // simple reporting (default int value of 1 is sent to Errplane)